-In the meantime, here’s some words written by Christian Krupa, thinking about the idea of loss, grief, and finding new things, sometime around April 2020.
+Here are some words written by Christian Krupa, thinking about the idea of loss, grief, and finding new things, sometime around April 2020.

 In the past few months we have all lost things, some far more than others, some very publicly, others in a much more private way.
 These losses are varied, from jobs and money, to lives and loved ones.
 One thing we all have in common is a loss of freedom, of choice, of the simple right to be in a public space and meet people.
 We may all be feeling a loss, or impending loss of what our society is, how it functions and operates, and what that means for our individual lives.